net-lisias-kspu/B9-PWings/README.md

 ## Installation

-Detailed installation instructions are now on its own file (see the [In a Hurry](#in-a-hurry) section) and on the distribution fi
+Detailed installation instructions are now on its own file (see the [In a Hurry](#in-a-hurry) section) and on the distribution file.

 ### License: